jeromecho/bloggo/README.md

 # bloggo
 MERN Blog Application with a RESTful API.
-Test Driven Development
+Test Driven Development.
 Thoroughly tested using Supertest package and MongoDB-Memory-Server.
-User-tested on Pixel XL, Ipad Pro 2021, and MBP 2021 (mobile, tablet, PC)
+User-tested on Pixel XL, Ipad Pro 2021, and MBP 2021 (mobile, tablet, PC).

 Please see **Production** branch if you want to read code without the comments I wrote for my learning.